charlierobson/M5Cheg/README.md

 There's more to it in practice, but not much more - the tune is made up of segments and the main player plays these in sequence.
 Luckily all the sounds are played on a single channel.

-Step one was to work out where the tones were being produced and simply map the AY method to the YM.
+Step one was to work out where the tones were being produced and simply map the AY register update methods to the YM.
 With this done I was hearing a tune but it was all over the place.
 The tone table would need re-calculating so it's off to the Yak barber again.

 **Yak shave 4: Calculate some tone tables**

 For this I searched the internet for a spreadsheet of note -> frequency data.
-Fairly specific, sure, but it's the internet and anything that can exist will.
+Fairly specific, sure, but it's the internet and anything that can exist [will](https://docs.google.com/spreadsheets/d/1pA92TLTJJFiT3A1J9LcigpUevuYeDMujeMDCEPJ63hc/edit).
 With sheet in hand I worked out the sums required to map frequency to the required tone values for the chip.
 However this was proving difficult to export from the sheet so I got to [practice my Python](https://github.com/charlierobson/M5Cheg/blob/master/tonetable.py).
 Comparing a table that I also generated for the AY to the one in the code I saw - happily - that the note number -> tone table mapping was close enough to not worry about it.
 Which is a relief.

 With the newly generated tone tables in place we get tunes!
 Sound effects are going to need to be understood a bit more as they're associated with game state.